expressjs/express/docs/guide.md

 The view system also allows for index templates, allowing you to have a directory of the same name.
 For example within a route we may have _res.render('users')_ either _views/users.jade_, or _views/users/index.jade_.

+When utilizing index views as shown above, we may reference _views/users/index.jade_ from a view in the same directory by _partial('users')_, and the view system will try _../users/index_, preventing us from needing to call _partial('index')_.

 ### Template Engines

 Below are a few template engines commonly used with Express: